cosmofur/EX716/README.md

 				     A common notation to use is:
 				     :Main .
 Main
 				     Which will make 'Main' the entry point for the program.
+                                     But remember to not put any addtional '.' markers as the lastone becomes the entry point.

                     'I' filename  :  Imports a file as if it was part of the current input stream.
                     'L' filename  :  Loads a Library, all local labels are hidden, see 'G' command ':' Label     :  Unlike others assemblers labels are identified with a proceeding ":"